Suman7495/rl-botics/README.md

 # Overview
-This repository contains a set of popular Deep Reinforcement Learning algorithms tested on OpenAI's Gym.
-The objective was to have simple and clear implementations.
+RL-botics is a toolbox containing state-of-the-art implemntations of deep Reinforcement Learning algorithms.

 Each folder corresponds to a particular algorithm which contains the required theoretical material to get started.